Can you imagine what it’s like for your whole world to change overnight?

 To feel like a different person, to have people treat you differently and to feel lonelier than you have in your entire life?

-You see, three years ago that’s exactly what happened to me.
+You see, five years ago that’s exactly what happened to me.

 There I was, a confident outgoing woman in her 50s, driving wherever I wanted to go, meeting friends, enjoying long walks in the country.

 But suddenly, all of that changed.
 Overnight my vision became blurry and in a matter of days my sight deteriorated dramatically.

 Of course, I sought medical help straightaway.
 The last thing I expected my doctors to say was; ‘I’m sorry Kim there’s nothing that can be done’.
 I went into shock.
 In fact, I think it took six months for the news that my sight would never return to sink in.